yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 (\mathbf{Ab})_k = \mathbf{a}_k^\top\mathbf{b} = \sum_i a_{k,i} b_i
 $$

-In our specific case here, we would be tempted to say that the *opposite* is happening: the coefficients $\mathbf{w}$ of the linear regression define a linear map that is applied to every sample $\mathbf{x}_n$ to obtain a prediction $\hat{y}_n = \mathbf{w}^\top \mathbf{x}_n$.
+In our specific case here, we would be tempted to say that the *opposite* is happening: the coefficients $\mathbf{w}$ of the linear regression define a linear map that is applied to every sample $\mathbf{x}_n$ to obtain the prediction $\hat{y}_n = \mathbf{w}^\top \mathbf{x}_n$.
 In my explanation earlier, I stated instead that $\mathbf{x}_n$ is a linear map that is applied to $\mathbf{w}$ to obtain row $\hat{y}_n$, which may sound a bit weird.

 However, since $\mathbf{w}^\top \mathbf{x}_n = \mathbf{x}_n^\top\mathbf{w}$, the two formulations are equivalent in this situation, and the latter makes the matrix-vector multiplication relationship between $\hat{\mathbf{y}}$, $\mathbf{X}$ and $\mathbf{w}$ a bit more evident IMHO.

-Thinking in terms of tensors with covariant and contravariant coordinates may be sometimes helpful to keep ideas clear about what is an operand and what is on operator.
+Thinking in terms of tensors with covariant and contravariant coordinates may sometimes be helpful to keep ideas clear about what is an operand and what is an operator.
 A blog post on this topic should be coming soon.

 [comment]: # (Update when blog post on tensors is available)
 [comment]: # (For a fairly gentle introduction to tensors, you may check out my [blog post on this topic])

-However, I would advise that you don't try this until you are already quite familiar with matrix notations.
+However, I would advise that you don't explore this until you are already quite familiar with matrix notation.
 A good test of readiness may be your ability to effortlessly solve the exercises included at the end of this article.

 </details>

 <div class="silverhighlight" markdown="1">
-A piece of advice that will return frequently throughout this article: it is pretty much *always* a good idea to quickly check that the dimensions of our mathematical objects (matrices, vectors and others) are consistent.
+A piece of advice that will recur frequently throughout this article: it is pretty much *always* a good idea to quickly check that the dimensions of our mathematical objects (matrices, vectors, and others) are consistent.

 As an example, in Equation (3), $\mathbf{X} \in \mathbb{R}^{N \times K}$ and $\mathbf{w} \in \mathbb{R}^{K}$, so $\mathbf{Xw} \in \mathbb{R}^{N}$.
 We were supposed to have $\hat{\mathbf{y}} \in \mathbb{R}^{N}$, so all is good. ✅
 </div>